The Dr. M. L. "Hank" Henry, Jr. Judicial Fellowship Program

 The fellowship was established in memory of Dr. Henry, whose groundbreaking work as the Executive Director of the Fund for Modern Courts was instrumental in ensuring that openly gay and lesbian candidates were considered for appointed judicial positions.

 The program, which celebrated its twentieth anniversary in 2016, remains one-of-a-kind by providing fellows the chance to work with and rotate for the 10-week summer among several different judges from varying courts and tribunals.
-The fellows get a first-hand look at the work of openly gay and lesbian and other judges in federal district, state trial and appellate courts (including the highest court in the state), and administrative tribunals, providing an insider's understanding of the judicial system.
+The fellows get a first-hand look at the work of openly gay and lesbian judges in federal district court, state trial and appellate courts (including the highest court in the state), and administrative tribunals, providing an insider's understanding of the judicial system.

 Each year, law students from across the country apply for the 1-2 positions available in the program.
 Applications are typically invited beginning in late November each year, with an application due date in mid-January and selections for the summer usually made by early February.